Many mommas come upon the Charlotte Mason method at a pivotal time in their children’s growing-up – the time when “school” begins.

 Have you written a list of what you really want from your homeschool yet?
 Has it led you to Charlotte Mason’s doorstep, too?
 If your list is anything like mine, her method can fulfill so many of your wishes!

 I’ve written many times about the blessing of various Charlotte Mason methods in our homeschool.
 I don’t think I’ve ever written specifically on the topic of Charlotte Mason outdoor play and how important it was during the early years.
-And how many of my list of homeschooling wishes it was able to fulfill.
+And how many homeschooling wishes from my list that outdoor play was able to fulfill.
 I’d like to remedy that today.

 In the early years of our homeschool, when my children were little, we spent lots of time outdoors.
-Not nearly the 4-6 hours a day that Charlotte Mason suggests, but quite a lot.
+Not quite the 4-6 hours a day that Charlotte Mason suggests, but a lot nonetheless.

 Outdoor Play Builds Brains